Iranis (India)

+Demographics

 Distinction from Parsis

 The Parsis and Iranis are considered legally distinct.
 A 1909 obiter dictum relating to the Indian Zoroastrians observed that Iranis (of the now defunct Bombay Presidency) were not obliged to uphold the decisions of the then regulatory Parsi Panchayat.
-Some of the Irani community speaks an ethnolect called Zoroastrian Dari whereas most Parsis typically speak Gujarati and Marathi.
+Some of the Irani community speaks an ethnolect called Zoroastrian Dari whereas most Parsis typically speak Gujarati.
 However, the two communities increasingly intermarry and are said to have been "integrated well" with each other.

 History

 Although the term 'Irani' is first attested during the Mughal era, most Iranis are descended from immigrants who left Iran and migrated to the Indian subcontinent during the late 19th and early 20th centuries.
 At the time, Iran was ruled by the Qajars and religious persecution of Zoroastrians was widespread.
 Some Iranis still speak Persian and the Dari dialects of the Zoroastrians of those provinces.
 Iranis are generally seen as a subset of the wider Zoroastrian community.

-As is also the case for the Parsis, the Iranis predominantly settled in the west coast of India, in the states of Gujarat and Maharashtra.
-A concentration of their people live in and around the cities of Mumbai and Pune.
+As is also the case for the Parsis, the Iranis predominantly settled in the west coast of India/the Indian subcontinent.